jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji wakes up the next morning—Wei Wuxian doubled over laughing, trying to shake him awake, pull him up off the *floor*—mortification scalding the entire surface of Lan Wangji’s skin—but none of it forces a reckoning, nor a major point of departure, nor a fork in the road from which he is unable to return.

-All of that happened weeks ago—*months.* That’s the truth that dawns on him through the course of the day.
+All of that happened weeks ago—*months*.
+That’s the truth that dawns on him throughout the course of the day.
 He has already discovered so much new terrain in himself that he just… feels like himself.
 A little bitchy, a little terrified; miserable with longing and unrepentant and still utterly lost as to what he will do.

 Wei Wuxian doesn’t go anywhere.
 He squawks in protest at their punishment; he chases Lan Wangji through the cold springs.
 He is just like himself too, infuriating and loyal and—oddly quiet, robes dripping, watching Lan Wangji tie his ribbon around their wrists.

 *That* should feel strange, at least.
 New.
-A fundamental shift between them; instead, it feels like it has for the last half of the year, a fate that has stuck them together, half-wedded, half-doomed.
+A fundamental shift between them.
+Instead, it feels like it has all summer, a fate that has stuck them together, half-wedded, half-doomed.

 None of it can last.
 This Lan Wangji knows.
 There is no future for them with Wei Wuxian happily ensconced at his side.
 He does not belong here, with three thousand rules and bitter soup served at mealtimes and the sour-faced, severe Second Jade who takes it as courtesy when his personality is described as merely aloof.